 January 16-17, 2014 // Transforming Transportation 2014, co-organized by EMBARQ and the World Bank, Washington, D.C.
-Robert Earley, Transport Program Manager, Clean Air Asia, presented on reducing the impact of transportation on air pollution in China through freight and logistics.
+Gyeng Chul Kim, President, Korea Transport Institute, presented on the role of technology in enhancing Korea's transport networks.

 - projectThe first fuel efficiency standard for light duty vehicles in Latin America

 On June 21, 2013, Mexico took a big step towards a low-carbon economy and improved public health by implementing a new fuel efficiency standard for light vehicles in Mexico – the first fuel efficiency standard in Latin America.